Daniel-Wata/data-trial/README.md

-# Notes on the data
+# Notes and project explanation

 ## Tables general overview
 From looking at the data I understood that the tables can be "divided" in two sections, google related data and FMCSA data.